the-ethan-hunt/nervy-notebooks/CONTRIBUTING.md

 - If no relevant issue exists, open a new issue and get it assigned to yourself on GitHub.

 Please proceed with a Pull Request only after you're assigned.
 It'd be sad if your Pull Request (and your hardwork) isn't accepted just because it isn't ideologically compatible.

+## Pull Request Guidelines

+Your pull request should:

+- Be a IPython notebook.
+No PRs with `.py` would be merged.
+The notebbok should be named after the algorithm.
+For example, a notebook for LSTM should be named `LSTM.ipynb`.
+- Contain name of the algorithm you implement in its title
+- Be code copied from some other repo or StackOverflow

+If you are submitting a notebook already submitted but using a different framework, mention it in your PR title and your notebook's name